 Arriving as the sun set on a Thursday evening, the lights of the buildings and bridges of Hong Kong were stunning from my airplane window.
 My biggest compliment to the aesthetic of Hong Kong is to its sky line.
 It’s tall and lit-up with each sky scraper competing with the others for whose full building neon display is superior to the others.
 This is so different from Taipei, where Taipei 101 clearly dominates, and all others merely occupy space.
 Our first night in the city, we found another remnant of British influence, a proper pub.
 Though the bar food was a mix of Chinese and British it did everything right from the polished worn wooden tables to the draft beers.

 Day light brings out, what the night and light shows hide about the city.
-Stacks of leaky A/C units climb up the walls of buildings that are mostly dingy and derelict.
-You can find a Starbucks’s and a modern shopping center to distract yourself from this, but they are there and clear to see.
+Stacks of leaking AC units climb up the walls of buildings that are mostly dingy and derelict.
+You can find a Starbucks’s and a modern shopping center to distract yourself from this, but they’re clear to see.
 The sheer number of people, and even diversity, reminded me a bit of New York City back in the states.
 You can see that all sorts of people have found their way to this city to make something of themselves.
 I would recommend venturing to the outskirts of the city to enjoy places like Victoria Peak, or the Temple of 10,000 Buddhas.
 There you can enjoy the city how it is best viewed, as well as a bit of the old culture that can be missed among the towering structures of Hong Kong.
 The Harbor itself is worth going out on, again, this city is best viewed from a distance.

 by, Tyler W. Golec

 For more images from the trip, check out my Instagram @TylerGolec